Policies & Procedures

 (ii) Determine who should conduct the investigation having regard to the seriousness of the allegation and the parties involved;

-(iv) In such cases or where civil proceedings are commenced in respect of allegations of sexual violence, Academy of Learning Career College, Kingston / Mississauga West, may conduct its own independent investigation and make its own determination in accordance with its own policies and procedures; and
+(iv) In such cases or where civil proceedings are commenced in respect of allegations of sexual violence, Academy of Learning Career College, Mississauga West, may conduct its own independent investigation and make its own determination in accordance with its own policies and procedures; and

 (v) Determine what interim measures ought to be put in place pending the investigation process such as removal of the Respondent or seeking alternate methods of providing necessary course studies.